Online Payments

 According to Payments Journal, 60% of consumers are using some form of digital payment, 44% have set up automated payments with their checking account, and 39% pay over a mobile app or website.
 These figures speak to a strong preference for handling transactions electronically, and there’s no reason to believe this trend will abate in the years ahead.

 With the move towards a cashless society, electronic payments are becoming the preferred method of payment for law firm clients.
-Not having electronic payment options, therefore, could mean damaging your firm’s reputation.
-They may see a failure to keep up with widely available electronic payment solutions as an indication that your firm may not be keeping up with the latest legal tools and developments in the law, for example.
+Not having e-payment options, therefore, could mean damaging your firm’s reputation.
+Clients and prospects may see a failure to keep up with widely available electronic payment solutions as an indication that your firm may not be up to date with the latest legal tools and developments in the law, for example.

 3. Issue Immediate Payment Confirmations